Orthopedists most often perform meniscus surgery with

 arthroscopy, a procedure used both to examine and then

-to repair the inside of a joint by inserting a thin tube (arthroscope)
+to treat the inside of a joint by inserting a thin tube (arthroscope)

 containing a camera and a light through small incisions near the joint.

 Surgical instruments are inserted through other small incisions near the joint.

 Some tears require open knee surgery.

 - Meniscus Tear: Should I Have Surgery?